rob10campbell/PRoPS-colloids_setup/03-Simulating-waterDPD.md

 ```
 <br>

-In contrast, if you open the gsd file it will look like gibberish.
-The gsd file is used to generate a visualization of the particles, which we will view later with the [Visual Molecular Dynamics (VMD)](https://www.ks.uiuc.edu/Research/vmd/) software.
+In contrast, if you open the GSD file it will look like gibberish.
+The GSD file generates a visualization of the simulation, which we will view later with the [Visual Molecular Dynamics (VMD)](https://www.ks.uiuc.edu/Research/vmd/) software.
 <br>
 <br>
 ## Modifying waterDPD.py